Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

-Obviously we will never know what battles Arizona could had taken part in post Pearl Harbor.
+Obviously, we will never know what battles Arizona could have taken part in post-Pearl Harbor.
 USS Pennsylvania spent the war on the Pacific, shelling Japanese coastal installations all across the Pacific.
 Her shells fired on the Aleutian Islands, Marshall Islands, Marianas Islands and the Philippines.
 During operations in the Philippines, Pennsylvania was part of a battleship task force that engaged in a fabled battleship vs battleship fight that ended with most of the Japanese ships sunk.

-On August 12, 1945, Pennsylvania took a torpedo hit to her side to her side which blew a 30 foot hole and killed twenty men.
+On August 12, 1945, Pennsylvania took a torpedo hit to her side which blew a 30-foot hole and killed twenty men.
 Three days later, Japan formally surrendered, ending World War II.
-Pennsylvania was the last major US warship damaged of the war.
+Pennsylvania was the last major U.S. warship damaged in the war.

 The end of World War II left the United States with the largest navy on Earth, so big it made up 70% of all naval vessels 1,000 tons or more worldwide.
 Before Pearl Harbor, the navy consisted of approximately 800 ships.
 By war's end, it was nearly 6,800 ships.
 This included 27 aircraft carriers, eight "fast" battleships like USS Missouri and ten dreadnoughts, or eleven had USS Arizona not been destroyed and survived the war.
 Such a titanic fleet was impossible to maintain during peacetime.